JHarrisonEcoEvo/RFunctions/README.md

-#This repository contains a number of scripts containing R functions
+#This repository contains a number of scripts containing R functions that were helpful at one point or another